uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 importers is preferred over Generic import, as they require less options to be set and might take care of automatic reformatting of certain fields.
-Alternatively to importing data from files, it is also possible to generate datasets containing random immune receptor sequences on the fly, see :ref:`How to generate a random receptor or repertoire dataset`.
+Alternatively to importing data from files, it is also possible to generate datasets containing random immune receptor sequences on the fly, see :ref:`How to generate a random sequence, receptor or repertoire dataset`.

 Specifying data import from files